Youth and Schools

 This is a unique opportunity for youth to work with a team of professional artists from diverse backgrounds.
-There will be four 2-hour sessions, based on dance, movement exploration, creative writing, theatre techniques and games.
+The sessions are based on dance, movement exploration, theatre techniques and games.
 The workshops are designed for youth who would not normally have access to Canadian arts and cultural opportunities, and will provide a nurturing and supportive entry way into using the performing arts as a means of self expression to assist in developing new life skills and knowledge of their new Canadian homeland.

 Our goal is to help youth to feel a part of the community and at ease in their new environment, to develop a sense of belonging and understanding of Canadian culture, to build community, and to have a safer space to explore their personal experiences.
 The program offers a natural social event where the youth are able to be themselves without the burden and demands of the world, youth are able to connect among their peers and share their backgrounds and histories, family, friends, current situations in schools and the sense of integrating to our community.